Towards a future space-based, highly scalable AI infrastructure system design: Methods

 Facility and Beam: Testing was conducted at the UC Davis Crocker Nuclear Laboratory, utilizing their 76-inch cyclotron to produce a \SI{67}{MeV} proton beam.
 A large 8\,cm diameter aperture was used to ensure uniform irradiation of the entire TPU package, including the logic die and HBM stacks.
 Beam intensities ranged from 2\,pA ($\sim$2\,rad/min) to 1\,nA (1\,krad/min).

 Test Rig and Beam Path: A standard TPU system was tested with heatsinks installed to permit full-power operation.
 To avoid beam obstruction by the primary topside heatsink, chips were irradiated from the underside.
-The proton beam traversed the chassis ($\sim$1mm Al), the printed circuit board (PCB), and a secondary heatsink assembly before reaching the silicon die, which is directly bonded to the PCB.
-This secondary heatsink consists of either approximately 3mm of copper or 10mm of aluminum.
+The proton beam traversed the chassis ($\sim$1mm Al), a secondary heatsink assembly, and the printed circuit board (PCB) before reaching the silicon die, which is directly bonded to the PCB.
+The secondary heatsink was modified to ensure uniform irradiation of the chip.

 Beam Energy Considerations: The range of \SI{67}{MeV} protons, calculated using the NIST PSTAR database \cite{Berger2017STAR}, is approximately 18\,mm in aluminum and 6.5\,mm in copper.
-Therefore, while most of the proton flux will reach the die (confirmed by imaging through the heatsink assembly with gafchromic film \cite{sorriaux2013evaluation}), the energy spectrum incident is not monoenergetic \SI{67}{MeV} but is lower and spread out due to energy loss and straggling within the heatsink material.
+Therefore, while most of the proton flux will reach the die (confirmed by imaging through the complete assembly with gafchromic film \cite{sorriaux2013evaluation}), the energy spectrum incident is not monoenergetic \SI{67}{MeV} but is lower and spread out due to energy loss and straggling within the heatsink material.
 Additionally, nuclear interactions within the heatsink materials will generate secondary particles (neutrons, gammas, etc.), contributing to the radiation environment experienced by the device under test.

 Software Suite: Subsystems were stressed with a diverse software suite to assess different vulnerabilities.
 This included memory stress tests targeting the High Bandwidth Memory (HBM) with various read/write patterns, compute-centric tests focusing on the core tensor computation units with minimal HBM traffic, and an end-to-end ML workload running a transformer model to simulate realistic operational stress.
 The memory tests were configured to log errors and continue, while the compute-centric and end-to-end tests were set to halt on the first significant error to establish dose-to-failure thresholds.